A Modern Theory of Cross-Validation through the Lens of Stability: Stability of Estimators

 where the $o_P(n^{-1/2})$ should be interpreted in terms of the norm of the residual vector.
 Then for such asymptotically linear estimators, we have

 provided that $\mathbb P(h(X_1)<\infty)=1$.

 However, this is still heuristic, as $o_P(n^{-1/2})$ is still weaker than the $L_2$ and sub-Weibull stability conditions required in the previous sections.
-Typically, establishing such stability conditions are non-trivial and may require specific tools depending on the model and estimator.
+Typically, establishing such stability conditions is nontrivial and may require specific tools depending on the model and estimator.
 For example, random matrix theory may be useful in establishing $L_2$-norm stability of the least squares estimate.

 We will consider the more general and abstract approach of establishing stability of estimators via regularization.
 For example, penalized $M$-estimators such as ridge regression and support vector machines are known for their stability due to their strongly convex optimization formulation.
-In \Cref{subsec:6.1-stab-sgd-1,subsec:6.2-stab-sgd-2} we make this more rigorous and general for the stochastic gradient descent algorithm.
-In \Cref{subsec:6.3-stab-diff} we illustrate the subtlety of the stability of the difference loss functions (see \Cref{subsec:5.1-model-conf-set} for the context) in a prototypical nonparametric regression example, where the stability is achieved by another form of regularization: truncated basis expansion.
+In \Cref{subsec:6.1-stab-sgd-1,subsec:6.2-stab-sgd-2}, we make this more rigorous and general for the stochastic gradient descent algorithm.
+In \Cref{subsec:6.3-stab-diff}, we illustrate the subtlety of the stability of the difference loss functions (see \Cref{subsec:5.1-model-conf-set} for the context) in a prototypical nonparametric regression example, where the stability is achieved by another form of regularization: truncated basis expansion.
 In \Cref{subsec:6.4-stab-online} we consider the stability conditions involved in the consistency analysis of online rolling validation in \Cref{subsec:3.3-rv}, focusing on a combination of stochastic gradient descent and nonparametric basis expansion, known as the sieve SGD (introduced in \eqref{eq:3.2-sieve-sgd} in \Cref{subsec:3.2-online-model-selection}).
+Other related results in analyzing the stability of M-estimators, as well as alternative ways to construct stable estimators, such as resampling and bootstrap-aggregating, are discussed in \Cref{subsec:6.6-bib}.